-In this day of reduced availability and increased fees, it has become harder than ever for a family – or even friends – to sit together when flying.
-With more airlines offering “no frills” budget tickets, it’s even harder.
+Reduced availability and increased fees have made it harder – and more expensive – than ever for a family, or group of friends, to sit together when flying.
+On budget airlines, and mainstream more airlines “no frills” fares, it’s even more difficult.
 That’s because most of these fares don’t let you pick your seats.
 You – and your family – will sit wherever there’s room.

 Admittedly, this is a longshot and, generally speaking, hope is not a good strategy.
 It’s not that the airlines are heartless beasts intent on making things as difficult as possible.
 The problem lies more in automation.
 There are a lot of computers involved, and they only see a bunch of 1s and 0s looking for seats.
 Some fliers swear that checking in early and together – as in, online as early as possible – will increase your chances.
-We don’t see that as a risk we would take when flying with children.
+While that’s true, we don’t see it as a risk we would take when flying with children.

 Go ahead and book your flights and check the seat maps.
 Don’t see any free seats together?
 Don’t give up.
 In the computerized ticketing systems – a modern day ring in Dante’s Inferno, to be sure – things change.
 All.
 The.
 Time.
-New seats may open up.
+Seats held by an aggregator may open up.
 Other fliers may move or cancel.
 Or the airline may have changed planes.
 It is not quite the longshot you might think, so it’s definitely worth checking.

 Make Nice with the Gate Agents

-Do you have a travel hack to get seats together for your family?
+What travel tips do you use to get seats together for your family?
 Please share in the comments, and we’ll re-post the best.
 (Be sure to include your Twitter handle and a link to your blog, if you have one!)
 Or click here for more #Travel140!